johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 following steps:

-* Lookup and DNSSEC-validate the URI record for for the HTTPS protocol for the SIGNER identity.
+* Lookup and DNSSEC-validate the URI record for for the HTTPS protocol for the HSYNC identity.
 This provides the base URL that will be used to construct the individual API endpoints for the REST API.
 It also provides the port to use.
 * Lookup and DNSSEC-validate the SVCB record for the URI record